Data-Fenix/aws-sagemaker-pipeline/README.md

 1) evalution step as a seperate component
 2) post-processing step

-But don't worry, we will discss above topics and many more in the future.
+Don't worry, we will discss above topics and many more in the future.

 ## Bug / Feature Requests
 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/Data-Fenix/aws-sagemaker-pipeline/issues/new) by including your search query and the expected result.